 Teresa Halliday, MA

-Teresa Halliday, MA serves as senior director of practice improvement at the National Council for Behavioral Health.
+Teresa Halliday (she/her/hers), MA serves as senior director of practice improvement at the National Council for Behavioral Health.
 Teresa possesses more than a decade of experience that spans community-based practice, academic research and nationally-focused settings, with particular interest in youth mental health and substance use issues.
 Her broad portfolio has included efforts in substance use prevention, HIV, health literacy and workforce research and implementation projects, and evidence-based and community defined practices in support of underserved and vulnerable populations.
 Teresa has also managed clinical behavioral research studies investigating contextual factors of addiction and withdrawal, including genetic, emotional, hormonal and pharmacological elements that may impact recovery.
 She currently directs the CONNECTED youth mental health initiative which, through the National Council and partner organizations, supports novel community-based approaches to increase access to mental health supports for diverse, underserved youth populations, with meaningful youth involvement at every stage.
 With a passion for combining research and practice, Teresa emphasizes cultural awareness and coalition building while working across barriers to achieve sustainable programs and understanding of interactions between mental, behavioral and physical health.

 Kimberlyn Leary, PhD, MPA